What is an Use Case, what types exist and what advantages do Use Cases offer?

 Testing with Use Cases

 The application of Black Box Use Cases presents companies with challenges when deriving test cases.
 For example, formal notations such as activity diagrams or state diagrams can be used as a supplement here, because test cases can be derived relatively easily from them.
 In addition, the pre and post conditions of a Use Case are a good source for test cases.
-However, since use cases have relationships or parallel processes, it is not sufficient to consider each Use Case separately in order to test an overall system.
+However, since they have relationships or parallel processes, it is not sufficient to consider each one separately in order to test an overall system.

 Benefits of Use Cases